Distinguishing Between Plaster and Drywall: A Comprehensive Guide

 What tools do I need for repairing plaster?

-Yes, if you have a trowel, putty knife, and a hawk, you can effectively repair small areas of plaster damage.
+A trowel, putty knife, and hawk are essential tools for effectively repairing small areas of plaster damage.

 How do I maintain plaster walls?